-Steam acceptable range of supply pressures; maximum flow and usage rates; c) usage per operating cvcle d) when steam is generated within the WD, the acceptable limits for hardness, pH and conductivity of feed water.
-Electricity a) type of supply eg. a.c. or d.c; b) number of phases (normally one or three) and whether neutral is required for a three - phase supply; c) supply voltage and frequency including norminal and acceptable minimum and maximum values: d) maximum continuos power demand in kW or kVA.
-Compressed air a) acceptable range of supply pressures; b) the flow required at minimum pressure; c) the volume of air used for each cycle; d) the quality or quantity of air required including dew point, maximum size and concentration of particulate material, oil content, and microbial contamination level as relevant.
-Wator Freedow in the freedow in the Waler For each grade of water required, a) the flow at minimum pressure: c) the volume used per cycle: d) the acceptable temperature range for incoming water: e) the quality of water required when relevant: - the maximum permissible hardness expressed as mg/l CaCO 3 ; - the acceptable range of pH; - the maximum permissible conductivity; - the limiting concentration of heavy metals, halides, phosphates and the maximum acceptable microbial population - The maximum acceptable microbial population.
-Drainage a) the maximum flow of effluent to the drain; b) the maximum temperature of the effluent on leaving the WD; c) the maximum effective diameter of the discharge orifice from the WD chamber; d) requirement for sealed drainage system if hazardous fumes or gases are produced from chemicals used in the process.
-Ventilation a) the peak value during a cycle and the average value throughout a cycle of the heat in Watts transmitted to the environment when the WD is operated in still air at an ambient temperature of $23 \pm 2$ °C; b) the heat in watts transmitted by a full load being unloaded from the WD into still air at an ambient temperature of $23 \pm 2$ °C; c) the maximum flow of air extracted from the environment of the WD as d) ventilation requirements for removal of fumes or cases from bazardous chemicals used in the process.
-Process chemicals Details of all process chemicals required (eg. detergents, rinse aids, sequestering agents, descalers, microbicides) for the regeneration of integral water treatment system), the quantity required per cycle, the nature and size or containers in which they are supplied, the necessary storage conditions for
+Steam a) acceptable range of supply pressures;b) maximum flow and usage rates; c) usage per operating cycle d) when steam is generated within the WD, the acceptable limits for hardness, pH and conductivity of feed water.
+Electricity a) type of supply eg. a.c. or d.c;b) number of phases (normally one or three) and whether neutral is required for a three - phase supply; supply voltage and frequency including nominal and acceptable minimum and maximum values; d) maximum continuous power demand in kW or kVA.
+Compressed air a) acceptable range of supply pressures; b) the flow required at minimum pressure; c) the volume of air used for each cycle; the quality or quantity of air required including dew point, maximum size and concentration of particulate material, oil content, and microbial contamination level as relevant.
+Water For each grade of water required, a) the acceptable range of supply pressures; b) the flow at minimum pressure; c) the volume used per cycle; d) the acceptable temperature range for incoming water; e) the quality of water required when relevant: - the maximum permissible hardness expressed as mg/l CaCO 3 ; - the acceptable range of pH; - the maximum permissible conductivity; the limiting concentration of heavy metals, halides, phosphates and nitrates; - the maximum acceptable microbial population.
+Drainage a) the maximum flow of effluent to the drain; b) the maximum temperature of the effluent on leaving the WD; the maximum effective diameter of the discharge orifice from the WD chamber; requirement for sealed drainage system if hazardous fumes or gases are produced from chemicals used in the process.
+Ventilation a) the peak value during a cycle and the average value throughout a cycle of the heat in Watts transmitted to the environment when the WD is operated in still air at an ambient temperature of 23 ± 2 °C; b) the heat in watts transmitted by a full load being unloaded from the WD into still air at an ambient temperature of 23 ± 2 °C; c) the maximum flow of air extracted from the environment of the WD as exhaust ventilation; d) ventilation requirements for removal of fumes or gases from hazardous chemicals used in the process.
+Process chemicals Details of all process chemicals required (eg. detergents, rinse aids, sequestering agents, descalers, microbicides) for the regeneration of integral water treatment system), the quantity required per cycle, the nature and size of containers in which they are supplied, the necessary storage conditions for safe handling.